GraniteGobbler/stereo-adc-dac/README.md

-# stereo-adc-dac
+# Stereo ADC-DAC for audio

-C code for ESP32-S3
+C code project for ESP32-S3